Blog | 10-minute Read

 The purpose of the S-CAF is to make sure you have the correct security controls in place for a successful cloud transformation at every stage.

 Insulating yourself from the dangers of an open internet is no longer just about putting up a border and stopping people from crossing it.
 Transforming to the Cloud demands a more agile, modern approach – and hopefully, we’ve shown you what that looks like here.

-- There are five main pillars behind secure cloud transformation: adopting a zero trust mindset, identity and access management, threat visibility, threat response, and data protection.
+There are five main pillars behind secure cloud transformation: adopting a zero trust mindset, threat detection and response, asset protection, identity and governance, and innovation security.

 David Guest is Kocho’s Solution Architect & Technology Evangelist.
 He’s responsible for developing identity, Microsoft 365 security, and other cloud service solutions – and keeping our clients abreast of the latest technology trends.